 It should be noted also that in 2008, some 20 North African Ostrich chicks were also reintroduced to the national parks of southern Tunisia from the Souss Massa National Park.
-Wowever, there is no information about the success of the project.

-Regarding the reintroduction project in Tunisia, some birds were released into the Dghoumes National Park in 2014.
-And two other groups were translocated to an acclimatisation enclosure in Sidi Toui National Park and to Orbata Faunal Reserve respectively.
+Regarding the reintroduction project in Tunisia: some birds were released into the Dghoumes National Park in 2014, and two other groups were translocated to an acclimatisation enclosure in Sidi Toui National Park and to Orbata Faunal Reserve respectively.
 For more details, please see the links to the website of Marwell Wildlife in the comments section below.

 When I first wrote this blog-post, the word ‘launched’ was written as ‘lunched’, which was funny mistake because the ostriches can be lunched (eaten at lunch!) as well.
 Laurie, a blog follower, commented in June 2013: “’lunched’ – I like it”.
 At the time, I didn’t notice the mistake so I didn’t understand his comment and didn’t reply.
 I only noticed the mistake when I wrote about the Namaqua Doves seen at Safia reserve during the release operation of Dama gazelle.